Toddy, or hot toddy, is a Scots drink of whisky, sugar, and hot water.

 Ancestral wisdom tells us that taking a mug of toddy in bed before sleep will cure many ailments.

 The traditional toddy recipe I have calls for equal parts whisky and water.
 Modern recipes are more likely 2 parts whisky to 3 parts or more of water.
 They also typically use citrus and spices.
-Though not traditional, the citrus is important, as the sweet, boozy cocktail absolutely requires acidity … Continue reading.
+Though not traditional, I think the citrus is essential, as the sweet, boozy cocktail absolutely … Continue reading.

 The last two posts have included the two most important recipes for making gingerbread houses: gingerbread and royal icing.